 Why job costing matters for contractors

-Running a job without accurate job costing is like driving at night without headlights — you may be headed the right direction, but you can’t see hazards until it’s too late.
+Running a job without accurate job costing is like driving at night without headlights — you might be headed the right direction, but you can’t see hazards until it’s too late.
 Job costing gives a dashboard view of each project so you can:

 - Pinpoint profitability by job type